Juneteenth and the End of the Civil War

 Appomattox

-In early April 1865, after a ten-month siege around Richmond and Petersburg, General Grant’s army broke through General Lee’s defenses.
+In early April 1865, General Grant’s army broke through General Lee’s defenses after a ten-month siege around Richmond and Petersburg.
 The South abandoned both cities.
-Lee’s army fled westward, with the goal of uniting his army with the other main Confederate army in North Carolina.
+Lee’s army fled westward, intending to unite it with the other main Confederate army in North Carolina.
 Grant aggressively pursued, finally surrounding the remnants of Lee’s army in Appomattox.
 Lee surrendered on April 9th.
-While commonly thought as the end of the Civil War, other Confederate forces remained in the field still fighting.
+While commonly thought of as the end of the Civil War, other Confederate forces remained in the field still fighting.

 Appomattox Campaign